phpinternalsbook/PHP-Internals-Book/Book/zvals/basic_structure.rst

 The remaining three types will only be mentioned here quickly and discussed in greater detail in their own chapters:

 Arrays use the ``IS_ARRAY`` type tag and are stored in the ``HashTable *ht`` member.
-How the ``HashTable`` structure works will be discussed in the [TODO:ht ref] chapter.
+How the ``HashTable`` structure works will be discussed in the :doc:`hashtable chapter </hashtables>`.

 Objects (``IS_OBJECT``) use the ``zend_object_value obj`` member, which consists of an "object handle", which is an integer ID used to look up the actual data of the object, and a set of "object handlers", which define how the object behaves.
-PHP's class and object system will be described in the [TODO:obj ref] chapter.
+PHP's class and object system will be described in the :doc:`object chapter </classes_objects>`.

 Resources (``IS_RESOURCE``) are similar to objects in that they also store a unique ID that can be used to look up the actual value.
 This ID is stored in the ``long lval`` member.
 Resources are covered in the [TODO:resources ref] chapter.